I ran across this Infographic from DreamBox that talks about the 10 Blended LearningTrends. Here are just a few of my comments about the 10 tends.

 I am excited to say, that my 90 minute workshop on Mix it, Stir it, Blend it went really well yesterday.
 I had the honor to be mentioned in a recap in twitter feeds and in blogs.
 It's moments like this that drives my passion for teaching others.
 Thank you to everyone who attended my session and shared out my links.
 The teachers need to know how to apply the blended learning model and I hope that is what those 70+ teachers walked away with yesterday.

 DSD Professional Development Coordinator

 Today DSD Professional Development presented at the Ohio Educational Technology Conference on Blended Learning.
 The focus of the 90 minute workshop was not talking about Blended Learning but rather how to implement the blended learning program into the classroom.
 We had 70 people show up for the workshop at 8:00 in the morning on a -24 degree day.
 Below are just few of the highlights from the workshop.

 Below is the transcript from the Today's Meet- We used this tool as a back channel and a place where teachers could post their projects.

-Marcia Kish is a Blended Learning Coach that is currently helping schools across the country to implement the Blended Learning model.
+Marcia Kish is a Blended Learning Coach that is currently helping schools across the country to implement the Three Phases of Blended Learning model.